 This will require the government of Tanzania to promote and support bank-intermediated trade finance activities in Tanzania, which are vital for SME access to working capital and credit insurance against global trade risks e.g. price or currency variations.

-Notably, more than 60 per cent of respondents to a Kibuuka Law Chambers survey conducted in Dar es Salaam between May and July this year stated that access to trade finance is one of the biggest hurdles to taking part in production processes.
-80 per cent of respondents also recognised a role for the Bank of Tanzania (BOT) in easing access to affordable trade finance solutions.
+Notably, more than 60 per cent of respondents to a survey conducted by Isidora & Company Advocates in Dar es Salaam between May and July this year stated that access to trade finance is one of the biggest hurdles to taking part in production processes.
+80 per cent of respondents also recognised a role for the Bank of Tanzania (BoT) in easing access to affordable trade finance solutions.

 The survey follows on the heels of a World Bank Group study in 2015 which suggests that over 50 per cent of SMEs lack steady access to bank credit facilities, limiting their successful assimilation into production processes.